richmahn/en_tn/dan/front/intro.md

 #### Who wrote the Book of Daniel? ####

-Daniel was a Jewish governmental official in Babylon during the exile.
+Daniel was a Jew who became an official in the Babylonian government during the exile.
 He may have written the book himself.
 Or he may have written the parts of the book and someone put them together at a later time in the form that we have now.

 ## Part 2: Important Religious and Cultural Concepts ##